unforswearing/aliaser/README.md

 be sure to source the alias file in your .bashrc or .bash_profile
 ```

 When `aliaser` is run for the first time it will create a `.aliaser` directory that contains the alias text file.
-Use `aliaser open` to view the this file in Finder.
+Use `aliaser open` to view the this file in your default `.txt` file editor.
+You may also use `aliaser edit` to edit this file in your terminal.

 Add `source ~/.aliaser/aliaser.txt` to your `bash_profile ` before creating your first alias.
 Aliases created via `aliaser` are available immediately.